-192. Dropped Out of School to Work: Many students had to quit school in order to join the labour force.
-There were over 39% such children in our sample who had to leave school in favour of work.
+189. Dropped Out of School to Work: Circumstances force many children to quite school in order to join the labor force.
+Majority of the sample working children i.e. 55.9 percent had to leave school to start work.

-Percentage Distribution of Children by whether they Dropped Out of School in order to Work
+Percentage Distribution of Children by Dropped Out of School to Work